proxmox/proxmox-backup/docs/tape-backup.rst

      is less space efficient, because the media from the last set may not be fully written, leaving the remaining space unused.

-     The advantage is that this procudes media sets of minimal size.
+     The advantage is that this produces media sets of minimal size.
 Small sets are easier to handle, can be moved more conveniently to an off-site vault, and can be restored much faster.